 Arsenal Credit Union strives to be a good environmental steward.
 In order to help the community reduce waste, we provide recycling bins for cans and plastic containers at all our locations and assist with the responsible disposal of paper, by holding several free, public "shred days" throughout the year.
 We continue to revamp our operational processes to use fewer materials, incorporate energy-efficient designs into new branches and recycle as much as possible.
 Read about our latest shred events here.

 In 2014, we added collection bins in some of our branches so that old cellphones could be recycled, too.
 We also host electronics recycling events at our branches during the year, which you can read about on our blog.

-In addition, we've worked to support veterans' groups and projects throughout the region.
-Arsenal CU was a sponsor of the National Veterans Golden Age Games and National Veterans Wheelchair Games, when St. Louis served as the host site for each of these events.
-When the Fisher House at the St. Louis VA Medical Center.
+In the past, our social responsibility efforts focused on helping children and veterans.
+We strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
+We and our employees participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
+In addition, we worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
 We also took an active role in Missouri credit unions' efforts to raise funds and mobilize volunteers for Homes for Our Troops, which built two specially adapted homes in Missouri for wounded veterans at no cost.